DHTMLX/docs-suite/docs/window/api/window_height_config.md

 # height

-@short: sets the height of a window
+@short: Optional.
+Sets the height of a window

 @signature: {'height?: number;'}